 Problem 1: Students may be unsure what topics are acceptable to discuss in English-speaking cultures.

-Solution: group discussion of various topics, comparing notes and opinions, followed by whole class confirmation (or correction.)
+Solution: group discussion of various topics followed by whole-class confirmation (or correction.)

 Problem 2: many students may feel shy & uncertain about how to begin a small talk conversation.